Launching a new website or migrating to Magento? Find out how to manage your SEO during the go-live process!

 This is an SEO checklist we follow when launching Magento 2 stores.
 SEO checks take place when go-live is almost done.
 There is a moment when there is a maintenance notice set for external visitors, while the team already have access to a fully performing website.

-Google Search Console and Bing Webmaster properties and submit XML sitemap.
+- Google Search Console and Bing Webmaster properties and submit the XML sitemap.

 ☝️ Note: these are the main things we check during a go-live.
 We run additional checks in the upcoming days and weeks after the launch.
 And, of course, there should be extensive work done also before the actual go-live.